 Reynolds Food Pantries

-Reynolds has food pantries located on each campus in the Enrollment Services offices to address emergency food needs.
+Reynolds has food pantries located on each campus in the Advising Services offices to address emergency food needs.
 Any currently enrolled student having challenges with securing meals can stop by one of our pantries and our staff will assist you.
-Enrollment Services are located at the following:
+Advising Services are located at the following:

 Downtown Campus - First Floor, Room 105